- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate data loss risks, it is crucial to carefully design and configure the RAID arrays in NAS Infortrend EonStor GSi 208T devices.
 This includes selecting the appropriate RAID level based on the desired level of fault tolerance and performance requirements.
 Additionally, regular monitoring of the device's health, proactive disk replacement, and proper maintenance can help minimize the chances of data loss in these devices.

-Although NAS EonStor GSi 208T can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GSi 208T can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -